pebakery/pebakery-docs/Commands/Interface/Visible.md

 Sets the visibility of a UI control.

-**This command has been depreciated and will be removed in a future release.
+**This command has been deprecated and will be removed in a future release.
 It is recommended that you update your code to use `WriteInterface,Visible` as soon as possible to avoid breaking your script.**

 ## Syntax